nrpieper/DevTember-Oh-My-Posh/README.md

 This method uses a local copy of the theme file.

-1. Download the `devtember.omp.json` file from this repository.
+1. Download the theme file you want: `devtember-full.omp.json` or `devtember-folder.omp.json`.
 2. Move the file into your Oh My Posh themes folder.
-You can find the path by running this command in PowerShell:
+You can find the path by running this command:

     ```powershell
     $env:POSH_THEMES_PATH